vpalacios9/JIE-2322-Get_In_Line/README.md

   - Login
     - If users already have an account, they can simply login with email and password
   - Host Create Queue
     - This is where the host can create the queue so that others are able to join it

+### Bug Fixes
+- Fixed backend issues we were facing with firebase authentication and storing data into firebase

+### Known Issues
+-Host create queue page is not showing up